Privacy and Data Protection Policy

-The Iranian Association is committed to protecting the privacy of clients and staff.
-This policy has been written in accordance with the Data Protection Act 1998 and amended in line with the General Data Protection Regulations (GDPR).
+The Iranian Association (IA) is committed to protecting the privacy of clients and staff.
+This policy has been written in accordance with the Data Protection Act 2018 (DPA 2018) and amended in line with the General Data Protection Regulations (GDPR).

-The Iranian Association needs to process and store certain information about its employees and service users to allow the organisation to deliver services, comply with our statutory responsibilities and undertake other tasks to complete the work with which we are entrusted.
+The IA needs to process and store certain information about its employees and service users to allow the organisation to deliver services, comply with our statutory responsibilities and undertake other tasks to complete the work with which we are entrusted.
 To comply with the law, information must be collected and used fairly, stored safely and not disclosed to any other person unlawfully.
-To do this, we must comply with the General Data Protection Regulations and the Data Protection Principles, which are set out below.
+To do this, we must comply with the Data Protection Principles (DPP) and the GDPR, which are set out below.

-In summary, the Data Protection Principles state that personal data shall:
+In summary, the DPP state that personal data shall:

-The GDPR principles require that personal data shall be
+The GDPR require that personal data shall be:

-The data controller shall be responsible for, and be able to demonstrate compliance with the above principles (Accountability)
+The Data Controller (DC) shall be responsible for and be able to demonstrate compliance with the above principles/regulations (Accountability).

-All staff who process or use any personal information must ensure that they follow these principles at all times.
-The employees must abide by the rules and policies made by the Iranian Association from time to time.
-Any failures to follow the policy can therefore result in disciplinary proceedings.
-Any member of staff, who considers that the policy has not been followed, should raise the matter with the Designated Data Controller, in the first instance.
+All staff who process or use any personal information must ensure that they follow these principles/regulations at all times.
+The employees must abide by the rules and policies made by the Iranian Association.
+Any failure to follow this policy can, therefore, result in disciplinary proceedings.
+Any member of staff, who considers that the policy has not been followed, should raise the matter with the Designated Data Controller (DDC) in the first instance.
 If the matter is not resolved, it should be raised as a formal grievance.

-This policy applies to all staff, clients, volunteers, interns, placements, contractors and the Trustees of the Iranian Association.
-Data covered under this policy may be paper or electronic.
+This policy applies to all staff, clients, volunteers, interns, contractors and the Trustees of the Iranian Association.
+Data covered under this policy may be in paper or electronic format.

 The purpose of this policy is to: